decaday/sifli-hal/sifli-hal/README.md

 ## Features

-- `defmt` or `log`: Debug log output.
+- `defmt`, `log`: Debug log output.

-  TODO: Currently, `probe-rs` does not support `sf32` (WIP).
-I tried using `defmt` with Segger RTT but couldn't see the log output.

 - `sf32lb52x`: Target chip selection.
 Currently, only `sf32lb52x` is supported.

 - `set-msplim`: Set the MSPLIM register in `__pre_init`.
-This register must be set before the main function’s stack setup (since the bootloader may have already configured it to a different value), otherwise, it will cause a HardFault.
+This register must be set before the main function’s stack setup (since the bootloader may have already configured it to a different value), otherwise, it will cause a HardFault [SiFli-SDK #32](https://github.com/OpenSiFli/SiFli-SDK/issues/32).

   This feature will be removed after [cortex-m-rt #580](https://github.com/rust-embedded/cortex-m/pull/580)  is released.